tresoldi/ngesh/README.md

       and borrowing rates
     * Allow to exclude non extant taxa from horizontal gene transfer events
+    * Add stopping criterion on the global number of nodes (in complement to the number of *extant* nodes, currently implemented), either absolute or as a range

 * Longer-term
     * Simulation of data problems (incomplete sampling, errors in sequencing/cognate judgment, etc.)
     * Variable birth/death ratios
-    * Add stopping criterion on the global number of nodes (in complement to the number of *extant* nodes, currently implemented)
     * Rewrite the random text generation functions, possibly as actual Python generators
     * Consider replacing or complementing `expovariate()` in birth/death